English muffin: United States

 A popular brand of English muffin in the U.S. is Thomas', which was founded in Manhattan, New York, by English immigrant Samuel Bath Thomas in 1880.
 He reintroduced the flatbread muffin to the American market.
 Thomas called the product "toaster crumpets", and intended them as a "more elegant alternative to toast' to be served in fine hotels.
 Thomas opened a second bakery around the corner from the first at 337 West 20th Street in a building that remains known as "The Muffin House".
 Today the company is owned by Bimbo Bakeries USA, which also owns the Entenmann's, Boboli, Stroehmann, Oroweat, and Arnold brands.

 In 1910, Fred Wolferman of Kansas City, Missouri began making denser English muffins at his family grocery, using empty tin cans as molds.

 Foster's sourdough English muffins was a popular brand of English muffin originally from San Francisco.
 They were a signature menu item at Foster's restaurants from the 1940s to the 1970s, and continued to be produced as a packaged brand until 2008.

 Portugal

-English muffins are very similar to the Portuguese bolo do caco.
+English muffins are similar to the Portuguese bolo do caco.